February 14th, 2015 Read in 4 minutes

-Where: Complacency with Small Size.
+Complacency with Small Size

 Solution: Think BIGGER

 So what’s wrong with being small?
-Below are a few points to consider:

-Undiversified: if the business is small, chances are the business is undiversified in terms of geographic reach, customer base and/or product portfolio.
-The less diversified the business, the more susceptible the business is to binary risk (i.e. the business can disappear with one unforeseen change in operations).
+If the business is small, chances are the business is not diverse.
+We are thinking about geographic reach, customer base, and/or product portfolio.
+Being less diverse makes a business susceptible to binary risk.
+This means that the business can disappear with one unforeseen change in operations.
 What happens if there is a fire at a business’s single store location?
 What happens if the largest customer leaves?
 What happens if a core product gets undercut by a competitor?